The Past, the Present, the Future (Jodeci album): Recording and production

 In an interview with Rolling Stone, Mr. Dalvin stated that despite recording dozens of songs together over the last 18 years, the group did not feel that they had a cohesive body of work for their fourth studio album.
 "We've recorded hundreds of songs, even if it's bits and pieces and fragments of songs that we could probably live off of for the rest of our lives.
 But when creating this album, we chose a body of work that really represents us as a group and represents what people are expecting to hear from Jodeci as a group.
 People will be pleasantly surprised.
 Fans can expect to hear their artistic growth.
 Some fans want 'Come and Talk to Me' Part 2, and that's not what it is, and we don't get pigeonholed by the radio and let our fans grow with us.
 As with their earlier work, most of the music would be self-produced.
-However, Dalvin confirmed that Timbaland, who was discovered by DeVante, will collaborate.
+However, Dalvin confirmed that Timbaland, who was discovered by DeVante Swing, will collaborate.
 "Timbaland, who started with us, I know he's going to be somehow involved in the project," he revealed.

 In a fan chat on February 3, 2014 Timbaland revealed that he's reuniting with DeVante and lending his production to the new Jodeci project.

 “People who follow Timbaland from day one, I met with DeVante and I’ma help work on the new Jodeci album, just for y’all.
 That’ll be my career coming in full circle, connecting back with DeVante.

 However, Dalvin made it clear not to expect to hear the sound that Timbaland has created for Justin Timberlake and others recently.

-“It couldn’t be a Timbaland type of project.
+"It couldn’t be a Timbaland type of project.
 A lot of people don’t know, my brother Devante really showed Timbaland how to produce records.
 We had our sound mixed with his sound.
 It would never be in one direction.
-It’s going to be a mix of Devante and Timbaland.”
+It’s going to be a mix of Devante and Timbaland."